 Fan of Wagamama’s ginger and white chocolate cheesecake?
-This is the easiest version I could come up with.
-I think it tastes like Wagamama’s, and you need just 7 ingredients to make it!
+This copycat recipe tastes just like Wagamama’s.
+It’s a super easy no-bake mascarpone cheesecake with a tasty gingersnap crust.
+You need just 20 minutes and 7 ingredients to make it!

 The BEST ginger and white chocolate cheesecake!

-This ginger and white chocolate cheesecake is famous – at least in our family!
+This no bake ginger and white chocolate cheesecake recipe is famous – at least in our family!
 For years we’ve called it the BEST ginger and white chocolate cheesecake, and no visit to Wagamama is complete without it.

 When I googled it I couldn’t find Wagamama’s exact recipe.
 Although they have a cookbook, I assume that means it’s a top secret recipe.